kipos-lang/kipos/Roadmap.md

     - @p(...) pat
     - @t(...) type -- except we don't have types atm
       - oh but we want it, right? in order to be able to do type inference
+      - yeah.
+  - also, unquote
+    - ` unquote
+    - ...
+I don't think we need to specialize unquote, because it will be clear from the surrounding context, right?
+    - this means we can't have an unquote in a raw cst quote ... which is probably fine?

 - [ ] also need some evaluation

 - [ ] show parse errors better...
 - [ ] have a button to turn on "debug the parse"
 - [ ] do we then go for evaluation?
-- [ ] or type inference? wait no we're gonna be loosy goosy for js--
+- [ ] or type inference?

 hello(one)
 hello(:one:two; three:four:)